isw-kudos/huddo-docs/docs/boards/msgraph/overview.md

-Huddo Boards is tailored for working with Office 365 in the following ways:
+Huddo Boards is tailored for working with Microsoft 365 in the following ways:

 ### Login